 If water gets into cracks and under painted surfaces and doesn’t dry out, it can cause wood rot.
-Once wood rot takes hold, your only options are big-buck repairs and replacement of the rotted parts.
+Once it takes hold, your only options are big-buck repairs and replacement of the rotted parts.

 Left untreated, wood rot may spread, infecting other wood parts and possibly leading to structural damage.